Lupfen (card game): History

 In many ways, Lupfen resembles the game of Tippen which was already well known in the 19th century.
-However, the main differences are that Tippen is played with 32 cards and no special combinations, whereas Lupfen is played with just 20 cards, players may 'lift' for trumps and certain card combinations come into play.
+However, the main differences are that Tippen is played with 32 cards and no special combinations, whereas Lupfen is played with just 20 cards, players may 'lift' for trump and certain card combinations come into play.
 Today, Lupfen is mainly played in the Austrian state of Vorarlberg and in the southern German region of the Allgäu, usually for small monetary stakes.
 The first international Lupfen competition was held Öflingen in the south German state of Baden-Württemberg in 1974.
 It is also played by students in Liechtenstein.

 Rules

 Lupfen is normally played by three to six players with a pack of Salzburg or Bavarian pattern cards with the suits of Acorns (Eichel), Leaves (Schippen), Hearts (Herz) and Bells (Schellen).
 In Liechtenstein it is played with Swiss-suited cards with the suits: Acorns, Roses, Shields and Bells.
 Only the Sow (Deuce), 10 or Banner, King, Ober and Unter are used, the cards ranking in that order, making 20 cards in all.
 The cards are shuffled and each player is dealt 3 cards clockwise, in turn, and one at a time.

-Depending on the contents of the pott (i.e. "pot"), players either play a compulsory 'round' or a Lupfen round.
+Depending on the contents of the pot (Pott), players either play a compulsory 'round' or a Lupfen round.

 Force

 The first deal at the beginning of the game is always a compulsory round or 'force' (Pflichtrunde).
-In addition, a force is played whenever the pott has been exhausted.
-In a force, all the players must participate; they are not allowed to drop out if they have a weak hand.
+In addition, a force is played whenever the pot has been exhausted.
+In a force, all the players must participate; they are not allowed to fold (drop out) if they have a weak hand.

-Each player pays a previously agreed ante into the pott - a container placed in the middle of the table.
+Each player pays a previously agreed ante into the pot - a container placed in the middle of the table.
 The top card of the remaining stock is turned over and determines the trump suit.

 The player to the left of the dealer makes the opening lead (kommt heraus).
 Players must follow suit or, if they have no card in the led suit, must play a trump.
 If they have no trumps either, they usually plays their lowest card because it is not possible to win a trick without following suit or trumping.

 Once the force has been played out, the tricks are reckoned.
 A player who has taken no tricks has to pay the contents of the pot (paying the money to the pot after the winnings have been distributed).
 If each player has taken a trick (only possible with 3 players), another force is played.
 Force deals are repeated until at least one player fails to take any tricks.